David73-Coloa/programming-course/Languages/C/content/03/pages/repetition_structures_for_and_while/README.md

 </code>
 </pre>

-<h3>Now lets imagine that you need to skip a print of this loop above when the variable time is 25</h3>
+<h3>Now lets imagine that you need to skip a print of this loop above when the variable time is equal 25</h3>
 <p>Example:</p>
 <pre>
 <code>#include &lt;stdio.h&gt;